 For businesses just getting started in New Mexico, finding information on what's needed to get started can be a challenge.
-That's why the New Mexico Workers' Compensation Administration provides assistance through information presented on this page, and through the New Mexico One Stop Business Portal.
+That's why the New Mexico Workers' Compensation Administration provides assistance through information presented on this page, and through the New Mexico Business Portal.
 The portal allows new businesses to find all the regulatory information they need to start their business in one place.

 This page provides a starting point for information that will help a new business get started with their workers' compensation requirements.
 For more information on employer requirements, insurance claims and more, visit the WCA employer pages of this website.